BALI CREATIVE

-Our retreats offer a rare blend of professional excellence and personal growth.
-Guided by Anthony Traynor, an accomplished educator, producer, and international performer with decades of experience, participants will create and learn music production within the world-class facilities of Aya Studios, one of Bali’s premier creative spaces.
+Our retreats offer a rare blend of professional excellence and personal transformation, spanning both music production and fine art.
+Guided by Anthony Traynor—an accomplished educator, producer, visual artist, and international performer with decades of experience—participants are invited into a deeply immersive creative journey.

 RETREAT PACKAGES